Africa from A to Z: Fast facts on the 55 states | Brand South Africa

 HERITAGE

-- Did you know?
+► Did you know?
 Morocco’s Atlas Studios are the largest film studios in the world, by area.
-Portions of the Game of Thrones series were filmed there, as were the movies Gladiator and The Mummy.
+Portions of the Game of Thrones series were filmed there, as were the movies Gladiator (2000) and Kingdom of Heaven (2005).

 MOZAMBIQUE